sepandasadi/Zero-to-Front-End-Hero-Exercises/Book-1/README.md

 # Zero to Front-End Hero: Book 1 - Exercises
-## Foundations & Core Skills
+## Volume 1: The UI Architect (HTML & CSS)

-**200+ Hands-On Exercises for HTML, CSS, JavaScript & Core Skills**
+**Hands-On Exercises for HTML, CSS, and Web Fundamentals**

 ---

 ## 📚 About These Exercises

-This repository contains all exercises, projects, and quizzes for **Zero to Front-End Hero: Book 1**.
+This repository contains all exercises, projects, and quizzes for **Zero to Front-End Hero: Volume 1 - The UI Architect**.

+Volume 1 focuses on building solid foundations in HTML and CSS, teaching you how to structure content semantically and style it beautifully.

 ---